the-snesler/discord-github-preview/README.md

 5. Customize your profile preview with the available options
 6. Click "Generate Preview" to see the result
 7. Copy the generated URL using the "Copy URL" button
-8. Paste the URL into your GitHub README or website
+8. Paste the URL into your GitHub profile README or website

+> [Here's a guide on how to add a README to your GitHub profile.](https://docs.github.com/en/account-and-profile/how-tos/profile-customization/managing-your-profile-readme) Once you've gotten to the text editor, paste in the "Markdown URL"
+>
+> You can also add the image link part ("Raw URL") to any service that accepts image URLs like...
+Wordpress?

 ### How to get your Discord User ID